imrafaelmerino/JIO/README.md

 IO<String> effect = IO.succeed("hi");

-JsObj get(int id){...}
+JsObj get(int id) { ??? }
 IO<String> effect = IO.succeed(get(1)); //get(1) is invoked before constructing the effect

 ```

-In both of the above examples, the effect will always compute the same value: either "hi" or the result of calling get(
+In both of the above examples, the effect will always compute the same value: either "hi" or the result of calling
-1).
+`get(1)`.
 There is no lazynes here, a value is computed right away and used to create the IO effect

 **From an exception**